What Is A Drug Detox?

 How Does A Drug Detox Work?

 The method a person uses to detox will depend entirely on the type of substance they abused.
-It’s important to be thorough in your history of drug and alcohol use both in the past and in the present in order to detox in the safest, most appropriate way.
+It’s important to be thorough in your history of drug and alcohol rehab using both in the past and in the present in order to detox in the safest, most appropriate way.
 A medical detox will begin with a complete cessation of drug and alcohol usage.
 As symptoms arise, medications may be used to help a patient get through the physical discomfort of the detox.
 These medications are temporary and used only in tandem with a detox.
 Some examples of medication used are:

 - Sleep aids that are non addictive (for treating insomnia or other sleep disorders)